skylineos/clsp-videojs-plugin/README.md

 Currently, this protocol is available only via Skyline SFS solutions.

 Note - this plugin currently only works in Chrome.
+Note - this highest keyframe/iframe segment frequency this plugin currently supports is 2 per second.

 The new network protocol is handled by specifying the following URI format: